 MYTH #1.
 Strong muscles and a beautiful body indicate you are in good health.

-Judging yourself or another based upon how much or how many exercises one does is insane.
-Human beings need to have the strength to achieve a healthful lifestyle and that is about all.
-Physical strength is only one parameter of health and not an important one.
+Myth #1: Strong muscles and a beautiful body mean you are healthy.
+While it’s essential to care for your body, health goes beyond muscles and body shape.
+Don’t judge yourself or others based on how much or how many exercises you do.
+Human beings need strength to lead a healthy lifestyle, and that’s about it.
+Physical strength is only one part of health and not an important one.

 MYTH #2.
 A healthy heart and healthy arteries indicate you are healthy.